SPORTS INJURIES WE TREAT

 DANCE AND PERFORMANCE

 We provide an “on demand” physiotherapy service to performance artists, musicians and many West End theatres (including the Young Vic and Royal Court), in which we guarantee access to a physiotherapist within 24 hours.
 Often, we’re able to arrange an on-call service to the theatres themselves, and our aim is always to treat the injury, reduce the risk of recurrence, and minimise time away from performance.
-Caroline is our dance and performance specialist.

 Where appropriate, we work closely with choreographers, fight directors, stage managers and crew in order to gain the best outcome for performers.
 We also offer a bespoke education and prevention service to individual theatres, which can include screening, injury advice, tailor-made lectures and movement risk assessment.